shiya-liu/technical-exercise/content/docs/questions/question2.md

 ### Add Interactions

 Intuitively, those three variables might interact with each other when predicting **success** variable.
-To verify it, I first examine the interaction.
+To verify it, I first examine the interactions.
 Next, based on the results, I choose the interactions to add in the model.

 <details><summary>Evaluate interactions</summary>